 If the entity measures investments at cost, IAS 27.10 requires application of IAS 36 (Impairment of Assets) to test for impairment.
 The investment is a single asset.
 Its carrying amount is the original cost (less any accumulated impairment).
 The recoverable amount is the higher of fair value less costs of disposal and value in use.
 For a subsidiary, value in use is typically calculated as the present value of estimated future cash flows expected to arise from dividends and the ultimate disposal of the investment.

 Here’s where files fail.
 The impairment trigger assessment under IAS 36.12 requires the entity to assess at each reporting date whether there is any indication that the investment may be impaired.
-Auditors frequently skip this step when the subsidiary is profitable, on the assumption that a profitable subsidiary can’t be impaired.
+Auditors frequently skip this step when the sub is profitable, on the assumption that a profitable sub can’t be impaired.
+The sub made money this year.
+Indicators appear reasonable.
+Waive further pursuit.
 That’s wrong.
-If the subsidiary paid out all its retained earnings as dividends, its net assets may be below the parent’s carrying amount of the investment.
-If the subsidiary’s market or regulatory environment has deteriorated, its recoverable amount may have fallen below cost even if current-year profit is positive.
+If the sub paid out all its retained earnings as dividends, its net assets may be below the parent’s carrying amount of the investment.
+If the sub’s market or regulatory environment has deteriorated, its recoverable amount may have fallen below cost even if current-year profit is positive.
 The trigger assessment looks at indicators, not just the income statement.
+The file should tell a story about why the indicators were considered and what the team concluded, and in too many files I’ve seen that story is missing entirely.

-IAS 27.16 requires the entity to disclose a list of significant investments in subsidiaries, associates, and joint ventures, including the name, principal place of business (and country of incorporation if different), and the proportion of ownership interest.
+IAS 27.16 requires the entity to disclose a list of significant investments in subsidiaries, associates, and joint ventures, including the name, principal place of business (and country of incorporation if different), the proportion of ownership interest, and the voting rights held where these differ from the ownership interest.
 IAS 27.17 adds that the entity must disclose the method used to account for each category of investment.

 These disclosures sound mechanical, but audit files frequently fail them.
-The most common gap: the separate financial statements list the subsidiaries but omit the accounting policy for investments entirely, or state “measured at cost” without specifying that this is a policy election under IAS 27.10 applied per category.
-IFRS 12 (Disclosure of Interests in Other Entities) adds further requirements, including the nature and extent of significant restrictions on the entity’s ability to access or use the assets of subsidiaries.
-If the subsidiary operates in a jurisdiction with capital controls or if loan covenants restrict dividend payments upstream, IFRS 12.13 requires disclosure of the nature and extent of those restrictions.
+The most common gap is that the SFS list the subs but omit the accounting policy for investments entirely, or state “measured at cost” without specifying that this is a policy election under IAS 27.10 applied per category.
+IFRS 12 (Disclosure of Interests in Other Entities) adds further requirements, including the nature and extent of significant restrictions on the entity’s ability to access or use the assets of subs.
+If the sub operates in a jurisdiction with capital controls or if loan covenants restrict dividend payments upstream, IFRS 12.13 requires disclosure of the nature and extent of those restrictions.

 Dividends and distributions in separate financial statements

-Under the cost method, dividends from subsidiaries are recognised as income in profit or loss when the entity’s right to receive payment is established (IAS 27.12).
+Under the cost method, dividends from subs are recognised as income in profit or loss when the entity’s right to receive payment is established ( IAS 27.12 ).
 This is the ex-dividend date in most jurisdictions.
-The practical consequence: a subsidiary that declares a €2M dividend in March 2025 for the year ended 31 December 2024 creates dividend income in the parent’s 2025 separate financial statements (assuming the right to receive is established in 2025 when the dividend is declared or approved).
+The practical consequence is that a sub that declares a €2M dividend in March 2025 for the year ended 31 December 2024 creates dividend income in the parent’s 2025 SFS (assuming the right to receive is established in 2025 when the dividend is declared or approved).

-One audit trap: if the subsidiary pays a dividend that exceeds its post-acquisition retained earnings, the excess may represent a return of the investment rather than investment income.
-IAS 27 doesn’t explicitly address this, but IAS 36’s impairment indicators apply.
-If the subsidiary’s net assets after the dividend distribution fall below the parent’s carrying amount of the investment, that’s an impairment trigger.
+One audit trap.
+If the sub pays a dividend that exceeds its post-acquisition retained earnings, the excess may represent a return of the investment rather than investment income.
+IAS 27 doesn’t explicitly address this, but IAS 36 ’s impairment indicators apply.
+If the sub’s net assets after the dividend distribution fall below the parent’s carrying amount of the investment, that’s an impairment trigger.
 The dividend itself isn’t automatically a problem, but it changes the impairment arithmetic.

 Worked example: Vermeer Holding B.V.

 Scenario: Vermeer Holding B.V. is a Dutch holding company with €6M in revenue from management fees.
 Year-end is 31 December 2024.
-Vermeer prepares IFRS separate financial statements alongside IFRS consolidated financial statements.
-Vermeer holds 100% of two subsidiaries and a 25% stake in an associate.
-The accounting policy is: subsidiaries at cost, associate using the equity method (IAS 27.11 permits different methods per category).
+Vermeer prepares IFRS SFS alongside IFRS consolidated FS.
+Vermeer holds 100% of two subs and a 25% stake in an associate.
+The accounting policy is subs at cost, associate using the equity method ( IAS 27.11 permits different methods per category).

 Subsidiary 1: Vermeer Productie B.V.